IgnaceMenace/DotFiles/README.md

 # Road map
 - A NixOS config file
 - Touchpad configuration with libinput-gestures
+- X11 based window maanger configuration for compatibility for Ms Teams or else
+- wayland based policy kit to be free from xwayland

 **Keep in mind that it's better to reduce the number of dependencies**
 - *To prevent the usage of unmaintained code*